ACT Major Projects Conference 2025

 CEO, DJAS Architecture, Managing Director, Salon Canberra

 Catherine Carter is a leader in the built environment, with a distinguished career spanning advocacy, urban policy and industry engagement.
-She is the CEO of leading national design practice DJAS Architecture, Founder and Managing Director of think-tank Salon Canberra and an Adjunct Professor at the University of Canberra.
+She is the CEO of national design practice DJAS Architecture, Founder and Managing Director of think-tank Salon Canberra and an Adjunct Professor at the University of Canberra.
 Catherine has made a significant contribution to shaping conversations about cities, design and Canberra’s future, bringing together leaders from government, business, academia and the arts along with the broader community.
 A regular media commentator, she has been recognised through a range of industry and community awards and continues to influence discussions about place, design, innovation and community, shaping the way we think about cities.

 Mel Jones